syncfusion-content/angular-docs/angular/ReportViewer/Report-Controller.md

    ~~~

 ## Create a Web API Controller for .NET Core platform
+The ASP.NET Core Report viewer uses WebApi services to process the report file and get the request from control.

 ### References
 You should add the following packages for the report viewer: